tnajdek/zotero-api-client/README.md

 This is a lightweight, minimalistic Zotero API client written in JavaScript.
 It's been developed based on the following principles:

 * Small, single purpose module, i.e. talk to the API
-* Works in node & browser (with the help of babel & commonjs)
+* Works in both node & browser environment
 * No abstraction over Zotero data, what you see is what you get
 * Clean api
+* Small bundle footprint
 * Minimal request validation
 * Predictable and consistent responses
 * Great test coverage, testing of all features